mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

         // A Linux or platform-agnostic serial port library would likely have to be distinct from our
         // existing bloated Windows implementation.
 That wouldn't necessarily be a bad thing, though, as
         // we could add basic functionality like read/write/open/close without the weight of the Windows
-        // implementation weighing it down.
+        // implementation
     }
 }
 ```

+### Out of Scope - Advanced Connection Types
+Though there are a bunch of useful connections types, we can't feasibly mplement them all at once.
+This section lists some more cool types that we should keep in the back of our mind and pursue after the above are complete.
 ```
 namespace System.Devices.Gpio
 {
-    /// <summary>
-    /// Out of Scope - More Advanced Connections
-    ///
-    /// Though there are a bunch of useful connections types, we can't implement them all at once.
-    /// This section lists some more cool types that we should keep in the back of our mind though
-    /// and pursue after the above are complete.
-    /// </summary>
-    #region Out of Scope - More Advanced Connections

     public class USBConnection
     {
         // We could include discovery of USB and even allow hot-swapping potentially.
 In addition to